Privacy Policy³

 • Do not use data in any unlawful way

-• Keeping the board updated about data protection responsibilities, risks and
+• Keeping the board updated about data protection responsibilities, risks, and issues

-• Ensure all systems, services, software and equipment meet acceptable security
+• Ensure all systems, services, software, and equipment meet acceptable security standards

 Accuracy and relevance